Today I am showing you how to make these no-bake Vegan Hazelnut Cheesecake recipe!

-I blended all ingredients at high speed for about 45 seconds on my Oster® Master Series Blender with Texture Select Settings, and then added a bit of water to bind.
+I blended all ingredients at high speed for about 45 seconds and then added a bit of water to bind.
 You want the ingredients to be clumping up together, forming a dough, when you pinch it between your fingers.

 Then, divide it between 12 muffin cups, and press it down with your fingers to form a nice and compact base.
 Insert the pan in the freezer while you work on the cheesecake batter.

 You can also make this into a larger cheesecake, by using a 8″ pan.
 You might have to make some more crust if that’s the case to cover the entire bottom of the pan, but the batter should be enough.

 Speaking of batter, that’s what we will talk about next.

 Here are the ingredients you will need.
 Please note that the cashews have to be soaked prior to making the recipe, either the night before or a few hours before, refer to recipe below for more specific instructions on how to do it.

 Also, another note about the hazelnut spread.
 You can find vegan hazelnut spread easily at pretty much any store nowadays, however, you can also make your own.
 This is my favorite recipe for it from the Minimalist Baker, I’ve made it many times and it’s wonderful and also paleo.

 Those are the ingredients you need.
 In the recipe below, I indicate that some of these need to be divided.
 And that’s only if you want to make the ombre batter like I did here.
 If you have no interest in the ombre, simply add all ingredients to your blender and then pour it over the crust.

 However, if you would like to get fancy, come with me.